renesas-rz/rzg_trusted-firmware-a/docs/plat/rz-g3s.rst

 .. code-block:: text

-	Steps 1 to 9 only needs to be performed once.
+	Steps 1 to 11 only needs to be performed once.
+	1. Find the SD card partitions.
+In this case it they are sdb1 and sdb2, however they may be different on your system. lsblk
+		...
+		sdb      8:16   1  14.5G  0 disk
+		├─sdb1   8:17   1   512M  0 part /media/user/79273262-4ff6-424f-9e7e-a
+		└─sdb2   8:18   1    14G  0 part /media/user/c18b1089-2298-40fe-b5eb-c
+		...

+	2. Unmount all of the SD card partitions sudo umount /dev/sdb1 sudo umount /dev/sdb2

-	1. Enter fdisk
+	3. Enter fdisk
 		sudo fdisk /dev/sdb

 		Welcome to fdisk (util-linux 2.37.2).
 		Changes will remain in memory only, until you decide to write them.
 		Be careful before using the write command.

-	2. Remove the existing partitions
+	4. Remove the existing partitions
 		Command (m for help): d
 		Partition number (1,2, default 2):